Do Female Goats Have Horns?

 Markhor on rock in wildness area

-Markhor goats have impressive horns that can grow up to 63 inches in length.
+Markhor goats have impressive horns that can grow up to 63 inches long.

 Some goat species have truly impressive horns that would make any contender think twice about engaging in a headbutt.
 One example is the Markhor goat.
 Its corkscrew horns can grow up to 63 inches on the males, though females’ horns usually only measure up to 9.8 inches in length.
 They arch backward or to either side with a distinctive spiral, earning this animal the name “screw-horned goat.”

-Dairy goats tend to have smaller horns than goats kept for other purposes.
-Breeds with small horns include Nubian goats, Guernsey goats, Nigerian dwarf goats, and Alpine goats.
+On the other hand, breeds with small horns include Nubian goats, Guernsey goats, Nigerian dwarf goats, and Alpine goats.

-No goat breed is entirely polled.
-However, some breeds are likelier to produce polled kids than others.
+However, no goat breed is entirely polled.
+Some breeds are more likely to produce polled kids than others.
 These include Toggenburg, LaMancha, and Nigerian Dwarf goats.

 About the Author